-Note: This post contains affiliate links.
+Note: This post may contain affiliate links.
 You can read my disclosure by clicking here.
-We were gifted this game for free for this review.
+We were gifted this toy for free for this review.

 My son has really blossomed as a reader this year.
 He is in first grade, and now he is able to read well on his own!
 It’s bittersweet for me because he doesn’t always have to ask me to read books to him anymore.
 I LOVE reading to my kids – I’d say it’s my favorite thing to do with them everyday as a mom.
 But occasionally he still lets me read to him, and I treasure these moments together.